lspope/dsc-phase-1-project-online/README.md

 ### [Notebook](./notebooks/gross_amount_insights.ipynb)

-## Question: Which studios are [Worthy Rivals](https://ideas.ted.com/how-having-the-right-kind-of-rival-can-help-you-thrive-in-a-changing-world/)?
+## Question 2: Which studios are [Worthy Rivals](https://ideas.ted.com/how-having-the-right-kind-of-rival-can-help-you-thrive-in-a-changing-world/)?
 ex: Which studios are currently releasing top-grossing movies?
 ### Data used:
 * bom.movie_gross.csv.gz
 ### [Notebook](./notebooks/worthy_rivals.ipynb)

-## Question: Do critics really count?
+## Question 3: Do critics really count?
 What insights can be we gain by examining ratings from professional (and non-professional) movie reviewers and box-office revenue?
 ### Data used:
 * rt.movie_info.tsv.gz
 * rt.reviews.tsv.gz
-* imdb.title.basics.csv.gz
-* imdb.title.ratings.csv.gz
 ### [Notebook](./notebooks/do_critics_count.ipynb)